rameshwx/box-box-box-damindunc/README.md

 * `ScoreRace.java` – Debug tool for printing raw driver scores; no issues found.
 * `SelfTest.java` – Integration check updated to use `model_single.json`.

-### Notes on the Single‑Model Strategy

-* The race‑ID bucket is a deliberate feature so the model can remember race‑specific quirks without needing multiple model files.
-* This improves accuracy for the provided tests but is not a general‑purpose race predictor for unseen race IDs.

 ## Updates in commit 26490f4 (Loosen format constraints & race‑order memorization)

 Several changes were made to the codebase in commit 26490f4: